The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 The Norwegian Government has committed itself to reducing emissions of greenhouse gases by at least 50 per cent and towards 55 per cent by 2030.

 “This target can only be met if Norway’s domestic shipping industry takes its share of the cuts,” says Narve Mjøs, director of the Green Shipping Programme.

 The programme is the result of a public-private partnership, and was established to strengthen Norway’s position as a leading shipping nation and to find scalable solutions for efficient and environment-friendly shipping.

 “Emissions reduction in Norwegian domestic shipping can have a major impact on Norway’s climate and environmental accounts.
 However, it is a formidable job and it will not happen by itself.”

 The programme emerged from collaboration between the classification and consultancy company DNV GL, the Norwegian Ministry of Climate and Environment, and the Norwegian Ministry of Trade, Industry and Fisheries.
-There are currently 34 partners from the private sector and 11 observers representing the public authorities – a growth of 10 industry partners since last year.
+There are currently more than 60 partners from all parts of the shipping community – including observers representing the public authorities – and new members continue to join the programme.

 “There is widespread acknowledgement that broad-based, effective collaboration is essential to achieving good, rapid results,” says Mjøs.
 “The collaboration has already borne fruit,” he adds.

 All of the projects are an important step in making Norwegian domestic shipping greener.
-Seven of the 15 pilots have been implemented or are under construction, and five were started up in 2018.
+Seven of the pilots have been implemented or are under construction.

 Norway has also signed agreements for 30–40 battery-powered ferries, with additional investments of roughly USD 228 million in battery and charging technology, and more to come.
 By 2021, there will be 70 all-electric and hybrid ferries in total.